 Katagami in Practice Japanese Stencils in the Art School was a major research project on Japanese stencils from the Silver Studio Collection led by the Museum of Domestic Design and Architecture.
 MoDA’s Designated Silver Studio Collection includes four hundred Japanese katagami, traditional resist-printing stencils for textiles.
-The project focused on katagami as a source of inspiration for artists and designers, both historically and today involving research that brings together an historical perspective with a practice-based approach.
+The project focused on katagami as a source of inspiration for artists and designers, both historically and today involving research that combined an historical perspective with a practice-based approach.

-Museum of Domestic Design and Architecture (MoDA), UK,
+Museum of Domestic Design and Architecture (MoDA), UK

 Museum of Domestic Design and Architecture (MoDA) and Asia House, London, UK

 KATAGAMI IN PRACTICE — JAPANESE STENCILS IN THE ART SCHOOL PROJECT, 2019, Cabinet of Curiosity Studio (Caroline Collinge), Research and Exhibition